 Securely removing files mitigates the risk of an admin user on the system recovering sensitive files that the user has deleted.
 It is possible for anyone with physical access to the device to get access if FileVault is not used, or to recover deleted data if the FileVault volume is already mounted.
+Users and admins of computers containing sensitive information should be screened appropriately or additional security controls should be in place to prevent unauthorized access to sensitive information.

 Securely deleting files can take a long time, with FileVault in place the protection is erasing data within an already encrypted volume.
-This control does not effect the use of the rm command in the terminal.
-Users who rarely have large files to erase can use srm